 Midlands Traveller: what is the secret to keeping customers interested in your products?

 José Roberto: Great service, respect for the consumer, product knowledge, news, always attentive to the expectations of the customers.

 Midlands Traveller: what’s your type of clientele?

-José Roberto: Long-time lovers, above 30 years, new fans who see the growing artisanal cachaça in the media, bars and restaurants, comes in search of new experiences.
-Recalling further that are customers of both genders and noting that consumption among women, is increasing considerably.
+José Roberto: Long-time lovers, above 30 years, new fans who see the growing artisanal cachaça in the media, bars and restaurants, come in search of new experiences.
+Recalling further that are customers of both genders and noting that consumption among women is increasing considerably.

 Midlands Traveller: What’s your advice for those who want to get started in the cachaça market?

 José Roberto: Professionalism, dedication and love for what you do.
 After all, if you don’t drink Rum tasting with friends and have a good chat.
 In this way, knowledge is fundamental in order to understand the desire and suggest the perfect rum for each client.

 Midlands Traveller: What else can we expect from Arte da Cachaça in 2016?